 4. “In April of 1999 Taco Bell received The Grande EFFIE, one of the most prestigious awards in the advertising industry.”
-Yeah, but how did it get there?
-The first Taco Bell opened in 1962 in southern California.
-It was the brainchild of Glen Bell, a transitory restaurateur who had sold off at least six hamburger, hot dog, and taco stands before opening the Bell.
-One of his early hot dog stands was across the street from a taco place, and he befriended the owner enough to extract the secret of making crispy taco shells (apparently many places at the time would make the taco in a soft shell, then deep fry the entire thing, which sounds…amazing).
-He started selling tacos out a side window of his hot-dog drive-in, and by 1978 sold Taco Bell to Pepsi for $125 million.
+OK, but how did it get there?
+The first Taco Bell opened in 1962 in southern California, the brainchild of Glen Bell, a transitory restaurateur who had sold off at least six hamburger, hot dog, and taco stands before opening the Bell.
+One of his early hot dog stands was across the street from a taco place, and he befriended the owner enough to extract the secret of making crispy taco shells—make a soft shell taco, then deep fry the entire thing.
+Stealing the idea, he began selling tacos out a side window of his hot-dog drive-in.
+The hot dogs soon disappeared altogether, and by 1978 Taco Bell was sold to Pepsi for $125 million.

 omgfacts dot com, which sounds legitimate, claims Glen Bell is a descendant of Joseph Bell.
 Joseph Bell was a prominent late-19th century Scottish physician, with a reputation for deducing the occupation of people he just met.
 In 1877, a young Arthur Conan Doyle served as his clerk, and legend holds that Bell was the model for Sherlock Holmes.
-That’s true, but I’m pretty sure the whole “his bloodline founded Taco Bell” thing is unfounded.
+That part is verifiably true, but I’m pretty sure the whole “his bloodline founded Taco Bell” thing is mythical.

 Long-lost Taco Bell items of yore: Spicy Chicken Cool Ranch DLT (don’t know and don’t want to know what the D stands for), the Bell Beefer (loose taco meat on a hamburger bun), Bacon Cheeseburger Burrito, Shrimp Tacos, Chicken Caesar Grilled Stuffed Burrito, and the Big Taste Taco.
 Does anyone else not order things with stupid names, because you’re unwilling to debase yourself by saying it out loud, or is that just me?

 The unicorn of Taco Bell items, though, is the Enchirito.
-Delicately adorned with three black olive slices, as befits the finery of a king, the Bell’s trademark filing describes it as “Merely a Fanciful Combination of ‘Enchilada’ and ‘Burrito,’” and it’s been off and on menus since the 1970s (currently off, I think).
+Delicately adorned with three black olive slices, as befits the finery of a king, the Bell’s trademark filing describes it as “Merely a Fanciful Combination of ‘Enchilada’ and ‘Burrito,’” and it’s been off and on menus since the 1970s.

 According to the Wesley Snipes/Sylvester Stallone dystopic action thriller Demolition Man, Taco Bell will be the only franchise to survive the fast food wars, which occur sometime between now and 2032.
 A tragic moment in world history and a failure of mutually assured destruction, the fast food wars began when a 1.21 gigawatt white laser was fired from the BellGrande 1 satellite, disabling the McStrategic Defense Initiative with Egg missile defense system.
 This opened the door for Grilled Stuft XXL ICBMs to rain down in a mcflurry of hellfire and avocado ranch sauce.
 The subsequent MexiMelt fallout destroyed inter-franchise communications and rendered McDonald’s tactical response McNugget silos inoperable.
 If you want a vision of the future, imagine an enchirito stamping on a human face—forever.